dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/httpfs.md

 ## Writing

 Writing to S3 uses the multipart upload API.
-This allows DuckDB to robustly upload files at high speed.
+This allows DataMiner to robustly upload files at high speed.
 Writing to S3 works for both CSV and Parquet:

 ```sql